-The assurance pathway is outlined in a Project Assurance Plan for endorsement when registering.
-The Project Assurance Plan must meet the minimum requirement for Gateway Reviews outlined in the IIAF, unless specific authorisation is received through the GCA.
+The assurance pathway is determined at project registration but may change over time through discussions between the GCA and Delivery Agency.
+The assurance pathway must meet the minimum requirement for Gateway Reviews outlined in the IIAF, unless specific authorisation is received through the GCA.